kflagg/kflagg.github.io/_pages/consulting.md

 ---

-**I am not currently taking new freelance consulting clients, but I am happy to assess your needs and provide a referral to another statistics practitioner.**

 As a researcher, you need to be sure your conclusions are sound and supported by data.
 The best way to do this is to involve a statistician.
 As a statistical consultant, I want to ensure that researchers and the public make responsible